A248/JdbCaesar/README.md

 **Exception Handling**

 JdbCaesar handles all SQLExceptions.
 Should a SQLException occur during any query in a transaction, the entire transaction is automatically rolled back.
-The `Transactor` (the body of the transaction) may manually rollback by throwing `RollMeBackException`.
+The `Transactor` (the body of the transaction) may manually rollback by throwing `RollMeBackException`. *RollMeBackException* always has an empty stacktrace to improve performance of rolling back transactions.